wasp-lang/wasp/web/blog/2023-03-02-wasp-beta-update-feb.md

 />

 Mark your calendars, it's official! **We will release the next version of Wasp on April 11th - in exactly 40 days**!
 As the last time, we will follow a launch week format with a lot of memes, swag and fun prizes (Including Da Boi, of course).

-That's why we introduced [Wasp GitHub Discussions](https://github.com/wasp-lang/wasp/discussions)!
-It's a relatively new service by GitHub that allows distinguishing between specific, well-defined issues (bug reports, TODOs, ...) and discussion items (ideating about new features, figuring out best practices, etc) and allows for upvotes from the community.

 Here's a quick list of the planned features:
 - Using Vite instead of CRA under the hood - you'll be able to create new Wasp apps in a blink of an eye! 🚀